A7ocin/FaceAnimator/README.md

     cd build

     cmake -G "Visual Studio 14 2015 Win64" -DCMAKE_INSTALL_PREFIX=install ..

+	cmake --build . --config Release --target INSTALL cd ..
     ```

+	- If the build fails please let me know

 -	OpenCV 3.2.0 (https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.2.0/opencv-3.2.0-vc14.exe/download) (I didn’t try with other versions, let me know if you find out other versions work as well)

     -	Add an “OPENCV_DIR” environment variable in windows environments variables as well (in my case it is pointing at "C:\OpenCV\opencv\build"), in order to let Visual studio find the path (otherwise just edit the project solution file)
 -	Windows 10 SDK (https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) for using WinSock2

+    -   It should have been installed during the VS2015 installation, skip this installation if you installed it by using the VS installer
+    -   Make sure to install this after everything else

 ### Installing